What To Pack For Costa Rica In Rainy Season

 This bad boy goes EVERYWHERE with me.
 I’ve used it for years and it always does exactly what I need it to do.
 It packs flat, so I can throw it in my suitcase and then pull it out as needed.
 It’s super roomy, water-resistant, cleans up easily, and the strap is really comfy.
 I’ve taken it hiking, all around cities, to the beach—where I go, it goes.

 I wrote a whole post about how much I love it, if you want to know more.
-The link above is from eBags (it’s an eBags brand purse), but you can also get it here on Amazon (and know that the price fluctuates so you can snag it for like $35 there if you keep an eye on it).
+It’s an eBags brand purse but they’ve recently discontinued them, but you can also get it here on Amazon (and know that the price fluctuates so you can snag it for like $35 there if you keep an eye on it).

 Backpack for day hiking